Tenerife Carnival 2025

 DSC01278

-The little gymnasts put on a whole show.
-They were spinning, tumbling, and doing splits.
+Little gymnasts put on a whole show.
+They spun, tumbled, and did the splits.

 DSC01288